Wide angle acceptance and high-speed track recognition in nuclear emulsion: Track recognition algorithm

 Figures~\ref{fig:03:microtrack_fitting_iteration_thick} and \ref{fig:03:microtrack_fitting_iteration_thin} show the angle accuracy of the microtracks using the $60\,\mathrm{\mu m}$ and $30\,\mathrm{\mu m}$ thick emulsion gels, respectively.

 The colors and marker styles of the plots represent the number of fittings.
 It can be observed from these plots, that the angle accuracy converges after five iterations of fittings.
 It should be noted that the angle accuracy of not only the $30\,\mathrm{\mu m}$ case but also the $60\,\mathrm{\mu m}$ case of the microtracks is improved due to this fitting.
+In the conventional method of the track recognition, only the hit pixels exceeding the threshold of the track recognition is used.
+On the other hand, almost all hit pixels can be used to reconstruct the track in this method as shown in Fig.~\ref{fig:03:microtrack_image_binary}.
+In addition, hit pixels are searched for along the track direction in the new method, thus noise hit pixels less affect the track reconstruction.
+Therefore, the angle accuracy is also improved in the $60\,\mathrm{\mu m}$ case.
 Furthermore, the angle accuracy of the large angle tracks detected using the $30\,\mathrm{\mu m}$ thick emulsion gels is significantly improved.
 The angle accuracy of the large angle tracks is improved by four times after the fittings.
 This is because the track recognition is performed using the $30\,\mathrm{\mu m}$ thick emulsion gel, but the angle is calculated using the $60\,\mathrm{\mu m}$ thick binarized images.
-The discrepancy between the small and large angle tracks shown in Figure~\ref{fig:03:microtrack_angle_accuracy} is resolved by this linear fitting to the hit pixels.
+The discrepancy between the small and large angle tracks shown in figure~\ref{fig:03:microtrack_angle_accuracy} is resolved by this linear fitting to the hit pixels.